>_

 Modulator-Demodulator.

-• Sender: Converts Digital data to Analog signals (for phone lines).
+• Sender: Converts Digital to Analog signals.

 Repeater